 The IEEE 802.1AR standard for secure device identity is part of IEEE's efforts to improve security, particularly in network environments, by providing a way to uniquely identify devices.
-This standard enables the creation of device ID certificates, which serve as a means of authenticating network devices based on their distinct hardware characteristics.
-The Axis device ID complies with the IEEE 802.1AR standard.
+This standard enables the creation of

 Customers often ask whether to use the Axis device ID in production beyond the initial secure connection and onboarding.
 To help you make an informed decision, we've outlined the following benefits and drawbacks: